radiodee1/pi-llm/README.md

 This currently works only minimally.
 On a fresh install of Windows 10, install the following:
 - WSL - Necessary for Docker.
 In PowerShell type: `wsl --install`
 - pulseaudio - An installer package is called `pasetup.exe` from Patrick Gaskin at 'pgaskin.net'.
 Also you can install the package from WSL, and this is what I have been attempting.
 Maybe try `sudo apt install pulseaudio`.
-- git-for-windows
+- Git-for-windows
 - Docker Desktop Installer.exe - available for users in small organizations that make less than a certain amount.
 - The size of the Windows install is important.
 If you use a VM, the size of the disk image should probably be larger than 80G.
 ```
-## Start in the home directory in the WSL terminal.
+## Start in the home directory using the WSL terminal.

+cd ~
 mkdir workspace
 cd workspace
 git clone https://github.com/radiodee1/pi-llm.git